copreus/valorant-agent-snatcher/README.md

 # Valorant Agent Snatcher

 ## About
-The Valorant Agent Snatcher is a program that utilizes the Valorant API to instalock agents faster than humanly possible.
+Valorant Agent Snatcher is a program that utilizes the Valorant API to instalock agents faster than humanly possible.
 This program is **much faster** compared to macros.

 **Please consider leaving a star on this repository!**